| Quality

 Reviews: Quality & Searching Tips

-we believe you should still do a very thorough search — the
+you should still do a very thorough search — the grey

-and literature of low quality when doing a systematic review.
-The
+literature and literature of low quality when doing a systematic

-of trial quality in systematic reviews?
-Empirical study
+assessment of trial quality in systematic reviews?
+Empirical

 Egger, M, Juni P, Bartlett C, Holenstein, Sterne J.